Richard Gerbeth Jr

 His individual decorations include the Purple Heart, Army Commendation Medal with “V” device for Valor, Army Achievement Medal, and the Combat Infantrymen’s Badge.

 After his release from active duty in April 2005, he returned to drill status for one year until he was medically retired from the U.S. Army.
-After multiple attempts to return to work at UPS, he was unable to perform his duties due to Traumatic Brain Injuries and Post Traumatic Stress Disorder.
+After multiple attempts to return to work at UPS, he was unable to perform his duties due to Traumatic Brain Injuries and Post Traumatic Stress.
 He retired from UPS after an 18-year career.

 Richard is committed to improving the lives of others.
 He volunteers within the prison system through his church.
 He has volunteered with a therapy dog at his local Veterans Hospital and has served as an assistant Scoutmaster.
 He always enjoyed the great outdoors, whether it be hunting, fishing, or camping.
 Richard is a die-hard New York Yankees fan and loves Harley-Davidson motorcycles.

-Today he is eager to serve exceptional warriors who have sacrificed for our nation, either through service in Special Operations Command, those decorated for Valorous acts, Purple Heart recipients, or former Prisoners of War, through the adventure-based outdoors programs offered by the Foundation or in any way he can.
+Today he is eager to serve Exceptional Warriors who have sacrificed for our nation, either through service in Special Operations Command, those decorated for Valorous acts, Purple Heart recipients, or former Prisoners of War, through the adventure-based outdoors programs offered by the Foundation or in any way he can.